Star Island (novel): Plot summary

-With apologies, Skink brings Ann along on a brief mission to kidnap and intimidate real estate developer Jackie Sebago.
-Afterwards, Skink has a friend give her a ride to the nearest hospital, and gives her the number for his seldom-used cell phone, to call in case she ever needs help.
-Over Janet's protests, Cherry's record promoter, Maury Lykes, assigns a man nicknamed "Chemo" to replace her recently fired bodyguard.
+An apologetic Skink brings Ann along on a mission to kidnap and intimidate real estate developer Jackie Sebago.
+Afterwards, Skink has a friend give Ann a ride to the nearest hospital, giving her the number for his seldom-used cell phone in case she ever needs help.
+Meanwhile, over Janet's protests, Cherry's record promoter, Maury Lykes, assigns a man nicknamed "Chemo" to replace her recently fired bodyguard.
 As revenge for her theft of his cameras and smartphone, Bang kidnaps Cherry outside her hotel at gunpoint, only to realize that the woman he has snatched is Ann.
 He demands, in exchange for Ann's safe return, that Cherry be made available to him for a private photo shoot.
-Ann is furious to hear that the Buntermans have not even reported her missing.
+Ann is furious to hear that the Buntermans have not reported her missing.
 She hurriedly uses her cell phone to contact Skink.

-When the Buntermans refuse to agree to Bang's demand, he dresses Ann up in costume and shoots pictures of her with a discarded syringe, making it look as if "Cherry" is a drug addict.
-His threat to release the pictures is taken much more seriously than his threat against Ann's life.
-In fact, since Cherry's career is dangerously close to ending already, her father Ned suggests using the kidnapping as a publicity stunt to boost interest in her upcoming concert tour and comeback album.
+When the Buntermans refuse Bang's demand, he dresses Ann up in costume and shoots pictures of her with a discarded syringe, making it look as if "Cherry" is a drug addict.
+His threat to release the photos is taken much more seriously than his threat against Ann's life.
+In fact, since Cherry's career is dangerously close to ending already, her father Ned suggests using the kidnapping as a publicity stunt to boost interest in her upcoming concert tour.
 The photo shoot and hostage exchange takes place on Star Island, in the rented home of Cherry's actor boyfriend.
 Cherry is duped into thinking that she is posing for the cover of Vanity Fair, while Ann confronts her employers over their indifference to her safety.
-At that moment, Skink tracks her down, and Ann prefers to leave with him rather than the Buntermans.
+At that moment, Skink tracks her down; Ann prefers to leave with him rather than the Buntermans.